xtuml/bridgepoint/doc-internal/notes/162_dts0101036706/162_editor_code_dump_dnt.md

   document that can be ran through again upon each BP release until we have fully implemented our code separation under [4].
 Note that it may make sense for the reusable process to rely on merging in updates from the private repository upon a new release rather than reapplying all the steps from 6.1 again.
+This process will also help when we switch our development process to use code from the public repository rather than the private repository.

 7. Design Comments
 ------------------